Sean Couturier Game Preview: Flyers vs. Predators

 Couturier Stats vs. the Predators

-- On the defensive side, the Predators are allowing 86 total goals (3.1 per game) which ranks 17th in the NHL.
+- The Predators have given up 99 goals in total (3.1 per game), which ranks 17th in the league in goals allowed.

 Watch the NHL on Max with the B/R Sports Add-On